Erickbarrera/Object-Tracking/Readme.md

-This program tracks multiple different objects in real time using OpenCV's HSF filter.
+This program tracks different objects in real time using OpenCV's HSF filter.